DeepDoge/purify.js/README.md

 -   **Signals, signal derivations, effects:**
 -   -   `signal()`: Create a signal.
 -   -   `derive()`: Create a derived signal from a function, and optionally a list of static dependencies.
 Also uses a `WeakMap` to memoize the function's result.
 So you get the same signal instance for the same function when no static dependencies are provided.
--   Signals only update when have a listener.
+-   Signals only update when they have a listener.
 -   **Built-in signals:**
 -   -   `match()`: Pattern match on a signal to another value.
 -   -   `each()`: Map a signal with a key.